rangle/augury/example-apps/kitchen-sink-example/README.md

-# Kitchen Sink - Batarangle Example Application
+# Kitchen Sink - Augury Example Application

-Use this application to get familiar with Batarangle
+Use this application to get familiar with Augury

 ## Building and Serving